xvk-64/2024-secure-programming-protocol/readme.md

 ### Order to apply different layers of encrpytion
 - message is created
-- add signature by hashing the message and then encrypting the reuslting hash with your private key
+- create a signature by applying the signature scheme RSA-PSS
 - encrpyt the message using the symmetric encyption specified above
-- encrypt the the symmetric key used to encrypt the message with the public asymmetric encrption key for the intended recipient
+- encrypt the symmetric key used to encrypt the message with the public asymmetric encrption key of the intended recipient
+- format these to be sent as shown in proctocol defined messages